Recognizing a Heart Attack or Angina

-A heart attack, also known as acute myocardial infarction, or AMI, signals loss of blood flow to the heart.
-Part of the heart muscle then dies.
-Though many people survive, a heart attack can be deadly.
+A heart attack, also known as acute myocardial infarction, or AMI, is what happens when blood cannot get to part of the heart muscle.
+Part of the heart muscle then begins to die.
+A heart attack can be deadly.
 It is vital to get help as soon as possible for a heart attack.

 If you have shortness of breath, cold sweat, nausea, or lightheadedness, call 911!

-If you have symptoms that you can’t explain, call 911 or go to the emergency room right away.
+If you have symptoms that you can’t explain, call 911 right away.
 The following are warning signs of a possible heart attack:

 Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.

 Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.

 Shortness of breath with or without chest discomfort.